 The Time class is public, which means that it can be used in other classes.
-But the instance variables are private, which means they can only be accessed from inside the Time class.
+But the instance variables are private, which means they can be accessed only from inside the Time class.
 If you try to read or write them from another class, you will get a compiler error.